The Mysterious Miss Terry: Plot

-As described in a film magazine, a fascinating young heiress (Burke) takes rooms at a cheap boarding house and assumes the name Miss Terry.
+As described in a film magazine, a fascinating young heiress takes rooms at a cheap boarding house and assumes the name Miss Terry.
 The male boarders immediately fall in love with her and, when she secures a temporary position in a hardware store as a bookkeeper, they all help her keep the books.
-As a test of the bravery of one of the young men, she arranges for two others to dress as burglars and break into the store at night when she and Gordon True (Meighan) are there.
-Professional burglars, however, overhear the plan and break into the store first where they steal the money and shoot Gordon.
+As a test of the bravery of one of the young men, she arranges for two others to dress as burglars and break into the store at night when she and Gordon True are there.
+Professional burglars, however, overhear the plan and break into the store first, where they steal the money and shoot Gordon.
 Miss Terry nurses the boy back to health, arranges to have his book published, and assists the other male boarders to better themselves.
 Miss Terry discloses her identity, and the film ends with wedding bells for her and Gordon.